-Continuous Internal Evaluation (CI): Includes mid-term tests, weekly/fortnightly class tests, homework, assignments, problem solving, group discussions, quiz, seminar, mini- project and other Alternate Assessment Tools (AAT) prescribed by the faculty handling a course prior to beginning of the classes.
+Continuous Internal Evaluation (CIE): Includes mid-term tests and other Alternate Assessment Tools (AAT) prescribed by the faculty handling a course prior to beginning of the classes.

 Semester End Examination (SEE): Includes written examination for theory.
 Both CIE and SEE are given equal (50:50) weightage.
-The Student's performance in a course shall be judged individually and together based on the results of CIE and SEE
+The Student's performance in a course shall be judged individually and together based on the results of CIE and SEE.